 Clinical Mental Health Counseling (MA - Online)

 The Master of Arts in Clinical Mental Health Counseling is a 60-credit degree program offered online.
-This degree program is designed to align with the Clinical Mental Health Counseling specialty area standards delineated by CACREP.
+This degree program is designed to align with the Clinical Mental Health Counseling specialty area standards delineated by state licensing requirements.
 Students will develop competency in foundational counseling theories and skills, present professional dispositions essential to the practice of counseling, and provide the academic base for professional licensure in the State of Michigan.
 All counseling students are required to attend two separate professional development orientation/training over three days in-person on the Cornerstone University campus.
 Optional concentration areas beyond licensure requirements are offered in marriage and family therapy, addictions counseling, and trauma counseling.
 Students pursuing the Marriage and Family concentration must declare the concentration before starting practicum to avoid extending beyond the suggested program timeline.

 Change of Degree Program